 A healthy lifestyle can help you keep medication to a minimum.

 Visit heartandstroke.ca/get-healthy.
-Learn how to keep your heart healthy with current information and advice from Heart and Stroke Foundation experts.
+Learn how to keep your heart healthy with current information and advice from Heart & Stroke experts.

 Talk to your healthcare provider about the most beneficial lifestyle goals for you.

 Your healthcare provider or pharmacist are your best sources of information.
 You can also learn more about medications at any of these trusted sites.

 Provides health and medical information for Canadians to maintain and improve their health.

 - Safety and Effectiveness of Generic Drugs